Published: June 27, 2019

 ‘I spent over twenty years dieting and trying to be thinner, but never quite making it.
 I wasted years obsessing about my weight, turning down invitations to dinner parties because the only way I could eat less was not to be around food.
 I drove my partner crazy because I would not go to office parties or functions in case I ate too much.
 I was scared of food and had almost no control over my consumption of it, constantly craving sugar and carbohydrates.

 I spent my teens and twenties obsessed with food and preoccupied with my weight.
 Then, when I began to study hypnotherapy while living in Los Angeles, I discovered there is another way, an easier way.
 I realise now, that back then I did not know how to have a healthy and enjoyable relationship with food and now that I do, I want everyone to have the same freedom of a healthy body and mindset.

 I wish I had known then what I know now, which is why I am so passionate about sharing.
 The ground-breaking discoveries I made and now share with others, came from my own experience and over thirty years of working with clients on their relationship to food and body confidence, first in gyms as a personal trainer and nutritionist, then later as a therapist on television, the radio and in my own clinic.

 It was my success in helping people achieve dramatic weight improvements and curb overeating that led me to become the therapist on Celebrity Fit Club in England and America.
-I became known as an expert in the field of weight management and worked with many high-profile clients from actors to athletes, royalty to rock stars, achieving phenomenal results.
+I became known as an expert in the field of weight management and worked with many high-profile clients from actors to athletes, royalty to rock stars, helping them to achieve phenomenal results.